Is worry wearing your down?

 That is right.

-That is the reason the musicians all over the world are performing virtual songs.
-The painters all over the world are posting videos of their art from their homes.
-Bloggers all of the world are writing inspirational stories.
-Dancers all of the world are performing in online dance parties.
+That is the reason musicians all over the world were performing virtual songs during the lockdown, painters were posting videos of their art from their homes, bloggers were writing inspirational stories, dancers were performing online dance parties.

 My friend Barbara would say, tell her to paint a Mandala.
 Pick a rock from your garden, pull out some paint and brushes from your cupboard and make ‘dot mandala.’
-Here is how.
+Here is how.https://neeramahajan.com/media/90ede2c32d1fb88bb80f8613ec135239

 And this is what a young woman wrote in response to Elizabeth Gilbert’s Instagram message.